Satisfactory Academic Progress

 Verification

 Verification is a federally mandated review process.
-The Office of Financial Aid has partnered with Inceptia to expedite the federal verification process. required to obtain and compare information submitted on tax documents, the verification form, and the FAFSA.
+The Office of Financial Aid has partnered with Inceptia to expedite the federal verification process.
+Required to obtain and compare information submitted on tax documents, the verification form, and the FAFSA.

 Students selected for verification must complete the Baton Rouge Community College verification form and submit all required documents.
 Verification can be a lengthy process; therefore, we strongly recommend that students and their families submit the form and all verification documents as soon as they are requested.
 Students should check their LOLA account OFTEN for missing requirements.

-Any differences between information entered on the verification form or other requested documents and the FAFSA will result in a new determination of financial need.
+Any differences between information entered on the verification form or other requested documents and the FAFSA® will result in a new determination of financial need.
 This new determination of financial need may alter the student's financial aid eligibility.

-Students who will be completing verification for the 2021-2022 academic year should submit copies of 2019 federal tax return transcript when available.
+Students who will be completing verification for the 2024-2025 academic year should submit copies of 2022 federal tax return transcript when available.

 Aid Adjustments